nehasinha44/login-module/README.md

 # login-module
-A simple module to demonstrate login and session mentation
+A simple module to demonstrate login and session maintenance.